These Arun district planning applications were submitted last week

 Read More

-EP/9/22/HH: 4 Selhurst Close.
-Single storey front extension and conversion of integral garage.

-EP/11/22/HH: 24 Normandy Lane.
-Erection of single storey rear extension and external alterations following the demolition of existing rear conservatory/lean to.
+LU/38/22/HH: 31 Grand Avenue.
+Loft conversion with dormers to front and rear elevations.

-EP/14/22/PL: Land Fronting 15 and 31 Sea Road.
-Erection of Village Clock.
-This application is in CIL Zone 4 and is not CIL liable as other developement.
+LU/40/22/PL: 10 Bayford Road.
+Replacement of shopfront with UPVC windows and new front door to front elevation in addition to installation of new UPVC to rear elevation.
+This application is in CIL Zone 4 and is not CIL liable as other development.

 Rustington